Clara (2018 film): Locations

-Locations included Sherman's alma mater Ryerson and the Mississauga campus of the University of Toronto for several NASA scenes, because of their "spectacular buildings".
+Locations included Sherman's alma mater Toronto Metropolitan University (formerly Ryerson) and the Mississauga campus of the University of Toronto for several NASA scenes, because of their "spectacular buildings".
 There are also outdoor scenes shot near Sugar Beach, while a shot of the exterior of the McLaughlin Planetarium in Toronto was not included in the final cut of the theatrical release.